opencv/opencv/doc/tutorials/imgproc/imgtrans/hough_lines/hough_lines.markdown

 c.  **The Weighted Hough Transform**

--   It can use edge intensity insted of Standard hough can only use binarized edge(0,1) as its input.
+-   Uses edge intensity instead binary 0 or 1 values in standard Hough transform.
 -   In OpenCV it is implemented with the function **HoughLines()** with use_edgeval=true.
 -   See the example in samples/cpp/tutorial_code/ImgTrans/HoughLines_Demo.cpp.